 Authority signals: Is your business listed on well-established, reputable directories?
 A citation on a site with high domain authority passes more value than one on a newly created, low-authority directory.
 This is why directories like Jasmine Business Directory, which maintains editorial standards and has established authority, can provide more ranking influence than newer or less curated directories.

 Completeness signals: Do your citations include comprehensive information?
-Listings with photos, descriptions, operating hours, and categories provide more data points for algorithms to evaluate and match against search queries.
+Listings with photos, descriptions, operating hours, and categories give algorithms more data points to evaluate and match against search queries.

-Right, here’s something most guides gloss over: geographic relevance is a massive component of how citations influence your local rankings.
-Search engines don’t just want to confirm your business exists—they want to confirm it exists in a specific location and serves customers in that area.
+Here’s something most guides skip over: geographic relevance is a big part of how citations influence your local rankings.
+Search engines don’t just want to confirm your business exists.
+They want to confirm it exists in a specific location and serves customers in that area.

-Citations on geographically relevant platforms send powerful location signals.
-For instance, if you operate in Bristol, citations on Bristol-specific directories, Bristol chamber of commerce sites, and Bristol news outlets carry more geographic relevance than citations on national or international directories.
-Both types have value, but the local citations specifically boost your visibility for searches with geographic intent.
+Citations on geographically relevant platforms send strong location signals.
+If you operate in Bristol, citations on Bristol-specific directories, Bristol chamber of commerce sites, and Bristol news outlets carry more geographic relevance than citations on national or international directories.
+Both types have value, but local citations specifically boost your visibility for searches with geographic intent.

-As research on directory benefits demonstrates, directories build brand awareness within specific communities, which translates to both direct customer discovery and improved search visibility within those geographic areas.
+As research on directory benefits shows, directories build brand awareness within specific communities, which translates to both direct customer discovery and improved search visibility within those areas.

 - Edinburgh-specific directories and tourism sites